 What are our expectations?

 It is statutory for children who are age 5 or older to attend school.
 This means that all the children in our Key Stage 1 and 2 classes, and the children in our Reception classes who have already had their fifth birthday, must come to school every day.
-The Government’s minimum standard for a primary school’s attendance is 95%, however our expectation is much higher than this as a school, and our attendance target is generally 96% or over.
-We also work hard to encourage all the 3 and 4 year old children who attend our Nursery and Reception classes to come to school every day.
+The Government’s minimum standard for a primary school’s attendance is 95%, however our expectation is much higher than this as a school, and our attendance target is generally 97%.
+We also work hard to encourage all the 3 and 4 year old children who attend our Nursery class to come to school every day.

 Absence from school will be authorised if it is due to illness or medical needs, however we do still encourage children to attend school unless they are very unwell.
 When children are not attending school because they are ill, parents/carers must inform us on the first day of absence, preferably by calling before school starts.
 If an absence is not reported by a parent then we are duty bound to investigate, and if no reason is given then it becomes an unauthorised absence.

 All children are expected to be in the playground at 8:50 ready to line up for class at 8:55.
 Any child arriving at school after 8:55 is recorded as late and parents are required to give reasons for lateness and to attend meetings with the Headteacher if there is persistent lateness.
 In accordance with new Tower Hamlets guidelines, fines can now be issued to families arriving late on any 20 days within one term.

 What do we do to promote good attendance?